Search Menu

 Benadryl Overdose

-It’s possible to overdose on Benadryl.
+It’s possible for dogs to overdose on Benadryl.
 Signs of an overdose include hyper-excitability of the central nervous system, which can be fatal.
 Other warning signs to watch for are:

 How Much Benadryl Can I Give My Dog?

 The best way to determine the correct Benadryl dosage for dogs is to consult your veterinarian.
 The Merck Veterinary Manual recommends administering 2-4 milligrams of Benadryl per kilogram of body weight, two to three times a day.
-However, this dosage can vary depending on your dog’s medical conditions.
+However, this dosage can vary depending on your individual dog.
+Age, weight, and other health conditions can all be a factor.

 Bull Terrier rolling in the grass outdoors at sunset.